-The international network of ten major cities in the northern and southern hemispheres was founded in 1999.
-The aim is to promote travel, education and business contacts between renowned wine capitals through the exchange of information, knowledge and experience.
-In addition, we want to work together on our own exclusivity and increase our own wine-cultural identity.
+The international network of ten major cities in the northern and southern hemisphere was founded in 1999.
+The aim is to promote travel, education and business contacts between renowned wine metropolises through the exchange of information, knowledge and experience.
+In addition, they want to work together on their own exclusivity and increase their own wine-cultural identity.

-The member cities are Adelaide (South Australia), Bilbao ( Rioja, Spain), Bordeaux ( Bordeaux, France), Lausanne ( Vaud, Switzerland), Mainz ( Rheinhessen, Germany), Mendoza ( Mendoza, Argentina), postage ( Douro, Portugal), San Francisco ( Napa Valley, California), Valparaiso (Casablanca Valley, Chile ) and Verona ( Veneto, Italy).
-The Austrian capital Wien is not a member, but counts due to over 600 hectares of vineyards within the city limits to the most important wine cities in the world.
+The member cities are Adelaide (South Australia), Bilbao ( Rioja, Spain), Bordeaux ( Bordeaux, France), Lausanne ( Vaud, Switzerland), Mainz ( Rheinhessen, Germany), Mendoza ( Mendoza Argentina) postage ( Douro, Portugal), San Francisco ( Napa Valley, California), Valparaiso (Casablanca Valley, Chile ) and Verona ( Veneto, Italy).
+The Austrian capital Wien is not a member, but is one of the most important wine towns in the world due to its more than 600 hectares of vineyards within the city limits.

-In this context, the competition World's Best Vineyards in order to promote the wine tourism to mention.
-The 50 best wineries in the world were determined.
-The evaluation criteria were not only the wine-specific services of the winery, but also the landscape environment, the accessibility, the architecture and (if available), the service in terms of hotel, restaurant and event management.
+In this context there is competition World's Best Vineyards to promote the wine tourism to mention.
+The 50 best wineries in the world were identified.
+The evaluation criteria were not only the wine-specific services of the winery, but also the landscape, the accessibility, the architecture and (if available), the service regarding the hotel, restaurant and event management.